bc-mkatz/slate-1/source/includes/_api_guides_oauth_transition.md

 <aside class="notice">
 <span class="aside-notice-hd">Private Apps Exempted</span><br><br>
 Private apps <em>not</em> in the App Store can continue to use Basic Authentication, and are not subject to a sunset.
-We do not currently provide a means of keeping OAuth apps private.
+We do not currently provide a means of keeping OAuth apps private, other than creating them as Draft apps for your stores only.
 </aside>